Average student loan debt for doctors in 2023

 • Historical data shows a steady rise in average medical school debt.

-• Different specialities have varying levels of indebtedness among medical school graduates.
+• Different specialties have varying levels of indebtedness among medical school graduates.

-• Factors such as tuition costs, living expenses, and interest rates influence average medical school debt fluctuations over time.
+• Tuition costs, living expenses, and interest rates influence average medical school debt fluctuations over time.

 • Economic factors play a significant role in determining the affordability of medical education for aspiring doctors.